doyouwantto2/raku/README.md

 [![Tauri](https://img.shields.io/badge/Tauri-FFC131?style=for-the-badge&logo=Tauri&logoColor=white)]()
 [![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey?style=for-the-badge)]()

-**Rakund** is a high-performance, cross-platform piano simulator built with a Rust backend and Tauri frontend.
+**Rakund** is a high-performance, cross-platform piano simulator built with a Rust backend and SolidJS frontend.

 Every note played doesn't just produce a sound; it renders a specific color and physical particle on the screen, creating a mathematically precise fusion of audio and visual data.